PypNetty/Kytena/docs/architecture.md

 ## Overview

-Kyra is an intelligent security orchestrator for Kubernetes that manages the lifecycle of known security risks with traceability and automatic reevaluation.
+Kytena is an intelligent security orchestrator for Kubernetes that manages the lifecycle of known security risks with traceability and automatic reevaluation.
 Its primary purpose is to provide a framework for documenting, tracking, and managing accepted security exceptions in Kubernetes environments.

 The architecture is designed around a central concept: the **KnownRisk**.
 This represents a security vulnerability or risk that has been identified, evaluated, and explicitly accepted for a limited period of time.